Stan Weir: Reaching the NHL

-After scoring 133 points the previous season, big things were expected of the young centre in the National Hockey League.
+After scoring 133 points in the previous season, big things were expected of the young centre in the National Hockey League.
 He jumped right into playing with the big boys and found that his game was slowing down.
 Weir played 78 games for the Seals in 1972–73 and notched 39 points, a great rookie campaign.
 However, his offensive prowess was expected to grow as he got used to the speed and size of the NHL.
 The following season saw Weir scoring only 16 points in 58 games before ending the season with a knee injury.
 California expected more from their star centre and Weir delivered for them in 1974–75.
-Weir lead the team in points with 45 and assists with 27, but that paled in comparison to the point totals in the rest of the league.
+Weir led the team in points with 45 and assists with 27, but that paled in comparison to the point totals in the rest of the league.

 On June 20, 1975, Weir was traded to the Toronto Maple Leafs for Gary Sabourin to rejoin old friend Lanny McDonald.
 The Leafs were hoping Weir would regain his form and add some depth at offence.
 In 1975–76, Weir chipped in 19 goals and finished with 51 points on the season, helping the Maple Leafs into the playoffs.
 However, on a team with scoring greats such as Darryl Sittler, McDonald, and Errol Thompson, his production was underwhelming.
-With similar results the next season, the Leafs decided that Weir was used too sparingly and he was sent down to the Leafs minor league affiliate, the Tulsa Oilers of the Central Hockey League.
+With similar results in the next season, the Leafs decided that Weir was used too sparingly and he was sent down to the Leafs' minor league affiliate, the Tulsa Oilers of the Central Hockey League.
 Weir played hard for the Oilers scoring 57 points in his first 42 games and made some headway when he was called back up to rejoin Toronto at the end of the season and into the playoffs.
 He scored 15 goals in his last 33 games with Toronto including three in their short playoff run.